yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 .. _Review_Answers:

 ****************************************
-AN-610
+Student Answer Distributions
 ****************************************

 For the problems in your course that use one of the common problem types, you can download a CSV file with data about the distribution of student answers.
 (The common problem types are checkbox, dropdown, multiple choice, numerical input, and text input.)

 The file includes a row for each problem-answer combination.
-For example, the file includes five rows for a multiple choice problem that has five possible answers.
+For example, for a multiple choice problem that has five possible answers the file includes five rows.
+For problems that use problem randomization features, such as an answer pool or choice shuffling, there is one row for each possible problem, answer, and variation.

 The CSV file contains the following columns: